painfulloop/Watermark-DnCNN/README.md

 0. __GeneratorTriggerVerificationImg.py__ that will create keys folder with Trigger and Verification images
 1. __Preprocess_dataset_for_dncnn.py__ that will create all needed datas
-2. __Watermark_train__ in order to train dncnn for 6 epochs
+2. __Watermark_train__ in order to train dncnn for 8 epochs
-4. __AuxVisualizer_train__ in order to train Prior model for 2 epochs
+3. __AuxVisualizer_train__ in order to train Prior model for 8 epochs
-5. __WatermarkedVisualizerModel__ in order to show results of 2 epochs retraining on watermarked image "Mr Vision"
+4. __WatermarkedVisualizerModel__ in order to show results of 8 epochs retraining on watermarked image "Mr Vision"
-6. __PaperAnalysis__ reproduces the uniqueness tests and robustness tests to model Fine-Tuning and Pruning
+5. __PaperAnalysis__ reproduces the uniqueness tests, fidelity test and robustness tests to model Fine-Tuning and Pruning

-## Scripts details
+** __note__: the scripts above, in 0,1,2,3 can be run directly via the *fastrun_train.py*

 Following python files are only used as import modules for other scripts:

 - __DnCNN_model.py__: contains all functions needed to create the dncnn model (also with loss and optimizer).
 If it is runned, it will compile and run once the dncnn printing all layers and testing if allright
 - __AuxVisualizerModel.py__: contains all functions needed to create Deep Prior model (also with loss and optimizer)
 - __utility.py__: contains utility functions for file store and other utilities